alma-connect/techblog/_posts/2015-02-01-layout-and-rendering-in-rails.markdown

 We defined an attribute `headless` and also declared the getter to be helpor method, to facilitate usage in views. `headless` is set to `true` if we do not want to show header on a page.

-# <a name="multiple-layouts">Multiple Layputs</a>
+# <a name="multiple-layouts">Multiple layouts</a>

 But that is not enough, registration and authenticated pages have a completely different layout.
 We cannot just keep adding conditionals.
-Lets create different layouts for out guests and users.
-We will keep application layout for users and create a new layout guest for guests.
+Lets create different layouts for our guests and users.
+We will keep application layout for users and create a new layout for guests.

-{% highlight ruby linenos %}
+{% highlight erb linenos %}
 # app/views/layouts/application.html.erb
 <!DOCTYPE html>
 <html>